clauneck1493/Telegram-Bulk-Account-Creator/README.md

 ## Price is simple 60$ for lifetime no hidden charges

-# align="center">For password ping me :- https://t.me/bitrige
+## For password contact team :- https://t.me/bitrige

 # Works on algorithm of sms.activation and 5Sims and no need to pay ever for the numbers.